Out in Sonoma … and in the Vineyard!

 His Sonoma street cred established, it stands to reason that Sapperstein has also become a social arbiter of sorts with the launch of Out in the Vineyard, which promotes positive LGBT lifestyles and offers exclusive, luxury itineraries and events to gay and lesbian travelers.

-Not only does Out in the Vineyard (16926 Eveton Lane, Sonoma, 707-495-9732) create tailor-made tours and events, they also produce a series of annual events for the community, the most popular of which is the annual Gay Wine Weekend.
+Not only does Out in the Vineyard (16926 Eveton Lane, Sonoma, 707-495-9732) create tailor-made tours and events, they also produce a series of annual events for the community, the most popular of which is the annual Gay Wine Week (formerly Gay Wine Weekend).

 We chatted with Saperstein about everything from the perfect itinerary for a romantic getaway, to why Sonoma County is so special, and more.